 Creating a course

-In the Create Project dialog, specify the location of your course project, the Python interpreter that will be used for your course, the name of your course, and its description.
+In the New Project dialog, choose the project type Course creation.
+You are suggested to specify the location of your course project, the Python interpreter that will be used for your course, the name of your course, and its description.
 Note that the availability of the Python interpreter depends on your platform.
 When ready, click Create:

 The project for the first educational course is ready.